Out-Law Guide | 15 Aug 2018 | 12:00 pm | 8 min. read

-Failure to comply with UK or EU competition law will therefore continue to have very serious potential consequences.
-Firms involved in anti-competitive behaviour may find their agreements to be unenforceable and risk being fined up to 10% of group global turnover for particularly damaging behaviour as well as exposing themselves to possible damages actions.
-Furthermore, individuals could also find themselves facing director disqualification orders or even criminal sanctions for serious breaches of competition law [(see Out-Law's guide to Individual liability for competition law infringements)].
+Firms involved in anti-competitive behaviour may find their agreements to be unenforceable and risk being fined up to 10% of group global turnover for particularly damaging conduct as well as exposing themselves to possible damages actions.
+Furthermore, individuals could also find themselves facing director disqualification orders or even criminal sanctions for serious breaches of competition law (see Out-Law's guide to Individual liability for competition law infringements).

 In the UK two sets of competition rules currently apply in parallel.
 Anti-competitive behaviour which may affect trade within the UK is specifically prohibited by Chapters I and II of the Competition Act 1998 and the Enterprise Act 2002.
 Where the effect of anti-competitive behaviour extends beyond the UK to other EU Member States, it is prohibited by Articles 101 and 102 of the Treaty on the Functioning of the European Union (TFEU).